-Resources, tools, and trainings regarding health, mental health, wellness, basic needs and more designed for California community college students, faculty and staff are available on the California Community Colleges Health & Wellness website (Links to an external site.).
+Resources, tools, and trainings regarding health, mental health, wellness, basic needs and more designed for California community college students, faculty and staff are available on the California Community Colleges Health & Wellness website.

-Wellness CentralLinks to an external site. is a free online health and wellness resource that is available 24/7 in your space at your pace.
+Wellness Central is a free online health and wellness resource that is available 24/7 in your space at your pace.